logo

 A&M Canada decided to inject some "social science" into the production process.
 They hired a consulting firm who assembled a "random group of young males and females" to preview the album-in-progress and respond to a questionnaire.
 The results were analyzed and the consultants reported back to us.

-Initially the album artwork was also disappointing, in particular the text for the credits which was nearly impossible to read (miniature black print set against a purple background).
-Bryan insisted A&M stop production and change it ... although the final version is still somewhat blurry.
+Initially the album artwork was also disappointing, miniature black print set against a purple background, impossible to read.
+Bryan insisted A&M stop printing press and change it ... although the final version is still somewhat blurry.

 Bryan was obsessed with "quality control", even at that early stage of his career.
 I don't think the record company knew what to make of this cocky teenager telling music industry veterans how the album should look and sound.
-The truth is, Bryan knew!
-Despite his lack of experience, he had an innate sense of things, and he was usually right!
+T

 Proceed to the next album,"You Want It, You Got It"